In 2010 Jewish burial land was transferred to the local Council for other uses as it would no longer be needed by the few remaining Jews of Oradea.

 A selection of our projects:

 All over the world the 27 January is the date chosen on which to remember the victims of the Holocaust.
 Although Romania has its own memorial date of 9 October it is appropriate in Northern Transylvania, in particular, to recall the 27th, the date Auschwitz was liberated.
-Asociatia Tikvah have been working with partners in the UK and Canada to produce materials that can be used in schools and elsewhere.
-We have organised commemoration events on 27 January 2013 and 2014.
-We are now planning for 2015 and the production of further materials for teachers.
+Asociatia Tikvah worked with partners in the UK and Canada for the 2014 commemoration and for 2015 we are working with organisations in the UK, the USA and Russia to produce commemoration materials that can be used in Romanian schools and elsewhere.
+We have received committments from many institutions in Oradea (and Bihor more widely) to increase their own involvement in commemoration on 27 January 2015 and we will be assisting them in their efforts.

 In our work in schools we have had many questions from pupils asking why the ghetto and deportations from Oradea (then Nagyvarad) were allowed to take place and why no-one tried to stop it.
 In fact, there were examples of help from the non-Jewish population, both Romanian and Hungarian, but these positive examples have been largely hidden to date or not made public enough.

-This project which involved preparing an itinerant exhibition showing examples of rescuers in the Holocaust is kindly supported financially by The Dutch Jewish Humanitarian Fund.
-This exhibition and an associated presentation is available to schools who contact us.
+This exhibition shows examples of rescuers in the Holocaust and is available to schools who contact us.

 The Primariei (Teleki) Street orthodox synagogue was built in 1928 and was the last synagogue built in